 To open the Page Setup dialog box, we can use a keyboard shortcut Alt+P+S+P. It will open up the Page Setup dialog box automatically.

-Read More: How to Create a Double Row Header in Excel (3 Easy Ways)
+Read More: How to Create Column Headers in Excel

-You can repeat column headings on each page in Excel using VBA codes.
+You can repeat column header names using the VBA Macro on each page in Excel.
 To use this method, you need to enable the Developer tab on the ribbon.
 After that, you can use the VBA code which helps to repeat column headings on each page.
 Follow the steps properly.

 Steps